AnimaVR/NeuroSync_Player/README.md

       - its better/faster/cheaper than OpenAI realtime api by a long way.

 - Added Llama3.1 api samples to help you get started with LLM integration locally.

+- twitch_llm.py added to allow connection of llm powered metahuman to the chat so it can respond to its viewers.

 ### **01/03/2025 WIP OpenAI realtime API integration**